ubcchemecar/beginners-tutorial/tutorial-2.md

       "pH":7 }
 }
 ```

-The data from the Molson API is in JSON (JavaScript Object Notation) format.
+The data from the Molson API is the time, temperature and pH in JSON (JavaScript Object Notation) format.
 JSON is essentially text (human-readable), but in a special format such that it can be easily converted into JavaScript objects.

 ## JavaScript Objects
 Recall your intro to programming lessons from first year engineering.
 In APSC 160, you can define variables as different data types in C, for example, integers, characters and floats: